-After graduation he worked as a design engineer in a metal shop and after that as a safety analyst.
-Recently he has made the jump and started a company for design, simulation, and analysis services.
+After graduation, he worked as a design engineer in a metal shop and after that as a safety analyst.
+Recently, he has taken the leap and started a company that provides design, simulation, and analysis services.

 What experience do you have with engineering simulation?

 My experience with simulation started when I was at university.
 For my research projects, I studied and developed routines for Finite Elements Analysis in statics, dynamics, and harmonic analysis.
 I then began applying the method for practical structural designs, piping flexibility, and in other industrial contexts.
 I have also used CFD for consultancy projects and most lately in the SimScale F1 workshop.

 I have used many tools for FEA, such as ANSYS, Abaqus, and Code_Aster, which is now my preferred tool.
 For CFD, I have used OpenFOAM.

 How did you find out about SimScale?

 I found SimScale through the Onshape partners’ program.